The history of Valentine’s Day is a mysterious one. Saint Valentine’s Day contains vestiges of both Christian and pagan-Roman tradition.

 Drinking the juice of the blessed oranges brings joy and happiness; a magic elixir indeed!

-In Pozzoleone, near Vicenza, they organize the San Valentino fair, one of the biggest events of such kind that allegedly dates back to the 1500’s.
+In Pozzoleone, near Vicenza, they organize the San Valentino fair, one of the biggest events of its kind that allegedly dates back to the 1500’s.

 And then, there is the hilltop village of San Valentino Citerione in Abruzzo.
 The name of the town was changed from Castel di Pietra to San Valentino when the remains of the saint were discovered there during the Norman period.